 You create the course materials one time, set up your course on your platform of choice, and set your price.

-The hardest part about using your own course as a side hustle is getting the word out to your potential students.
+The hardest part about using selling courses is getting the word out to your potential students.
 But if you’re already building an audience for your blog or online business, marketing and selling your course should be simple enough.

 If you don’t have a large following online yet, you can use affiliate marketing, online ads, or social media marketing to get the word out about your course–but those options do come at a cost.